orbengage/katacoda-scenarios/ckad/step10.md

 Like other K8s objects we can create configmaps imperatively or declaratively.

+ In the imperative method you can use the  kubectl create configmap map command and specify the required arguments.
+In this method you can directly specify the key value pairs in the command line.

+We are creating a config map by the name app config with a key value pair of app color equals blue if you wish to add additional key value pairs simply specify the from literal options multiple times.

+We specify a name for the config map we will call it app config under data and the configuration data in a key value format for on the  that creates the app config config map with the values we specified.

 ```
 kubectl create configmap \
 > app-config --from-literal=APP_COLOR=blue
 ```

+This will get complicated when you have many configuration items.
+So another way to input configuration data is through a file.  use the from file option to specify a path to the file that contains the required data.

 kubectl create configmap \
   app-config --from-file=app_config.properties